-Our economic outlook has moved from negative to positive territory.
-This view is being supported by improved global trade and rising average hours works.
+Our proprietary leading economic indicator remained in positive territory.
+This view is supported by global trade data and the change in initial unemployment claims.

-In U.S. fixed income, we forecast that high yield bonds will outperform investment grade bonds over the next month, a large reversal compared to last month’s forecast.
-This change has been driven by spread narrowing between high yield and investment grade bonds and the drop in equity volatility.
+In U.S. fixed income, we believe that high yield bonds could outperform investment grade bonds over the next month.
+This is supported by the yield differential between high yield and investment grade and the level of U.S. equity volatility.

-European stocks are forecasted to outperform European bonds in our model.
-Five of the six explanatory variables in our model point to this conclusion, including European stock price momentum, valuation, spreads on short-term banking lending rates, and European government yields.
+European stocks are expected to outperform European bonds in our model, however this has moderated over the past month.
+Four of the six explanatory variables in our model point to this conclusion, including European stock price momentum, valuation, and European government yields.

 Asset Class Preferences are based on QS Investors proprietary quantitative factor models.
 These rules-based financial models use a combination of indicators that analyze asset valuations, investor sentiment, and the broad economy.